mindleaving/patient-monitor-datalogger/README.md

 **Step 4 - Test connection**

-Use a multimeter to test that all three pins of the RJ45 connector and the D-Sub connector are correctly connected AND there isn't any connection to any other pins or the housing.
+Use a multimeter to test that all three pins of the RJ45 connector and the D-Sub connector are correctly connected AND there isn't any connection to any other pins or the housing AND no shorts between pins.

 **Step 5 - Assemble connector housing**

 Assemble the connector housing.

-### Software installation
+## Software installation

 **Step 1 - Connect Raspberry Pi to internet**